 About Ljubljana City Break

-With short, daily flights all year round Ljubljana is an great city break location.
-A compact, traffic-free centre, lots of great food & cultural events; a highly recommended introduction to Slovenia.
+With short, daily flights all year round Ljubljana is a great city break location.
+A compact, traffic-free centre, lots of great food & events.

 Activity code: SLCB01

 Duration: 3 nights (or 4 nights)

 Ljubljana is a small town measured by world standards - it is one of the smallest capital cities in one of the smallest countries!
 Ljubljana is most often described as a smaller Prague without the hordes of tourists but, although Slovenia’s largest city and political, economic and cultural centre is a typical Central European city with visible similarities to Vienna and Prague, it is a green city with plenty of parks and woods.
 In our opinion it is a delightful place for a short break destination.
 It has a wonderful castle and the city's cathedral and other impressive buildings are in the heart of the (traffic-free) historic old town.

 Ljubljana was the European Capital of Culture in the 1990s and it is still teeming with cultural life as it is home to numerous theatres, museums and galleries, and boasts one of the oldest philharmonic orchestras in the world.
 For the present day folk of Ljubljana culture is a way of living and thinking and is very much a part of everyday life.
 Over 10,000 cultural events take place in the city every year, among which there are 10 international festivals.
 Above all it is one of the most idyllic towns in Europe.
 When the weather is good, Ljubljana locals like to spend their afternoons in the numerous cafes on the river banks, where you are most welcome to join them.